technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

 ## Objective

-In this lab your will build a Declarative Agent with TypeSpec definition using Microsoft 365 Agents Toolkit.
+In this lab you will build a Declarative Agent with TypeSpec definition using Microsoft 365 Agents Toolkit.
 You will create an agent called RepairServiceAgent, which interacts with repairs data via an existing API service to help users manage car repair records.